 Based on an account written by Frank Valle-Riestra

 The Mount Diablo Interpretive Association was the brainchild of Sam Smoker, Executive Director of the Lindsay Wildlife Museum in Walnut Creek, who formulated a vision of an interpretive association that would supplement, in a significant way, the work of the small staff of rangers at the ever-expanding Mount Diablo State Park.

-Smoker recognized the need for a wider public appreciation of this great natural treasure that exists within an area of rapid urban expansion and concurrent loss of original environment.
+Smoker recognized the need for a wider public appreciation of this great natural treasure that exists within an area of rapid urban expansion and concurrent loss of the original environment.
 The task was interpretive; the key was education.

 An organizational meeting was convened on the proverbial dark and stormy night of January 30, 1974, in the living room of Smoker's home in Walnut Creek.
-Among the people present were Mary Bowerman, scholar of the flora of Mount Diablo; Frank Valle-Riestra, scientist with an interest in natural history; Ron Edwards, wildlife expert from the Lindsay Museum; Phil Gordon, biology teacher and ornithologist associated with the Audubon Society; Beverly Clemson, Director of the Shadelands Ranch Historical Museum; Howard Knight, Professor of Biological Sciences at Diablo Valley College; Betty Zilen, retired Mount Diablo School District science supervisor; and Ed Earl, Superintendent of the Mount Diablo State Park.
+Among the people present were Mary Bowerman, a scholar of the flora of Mount Diablo; Frank Valle-Riestra, a scientist with an interest in natural history; Ron Edwards, a wildlife expert from the Lindsay Museum; Phil Gordon, biology teacher, and ornithologist associated with the Audubon Society; Beverly Clemson, Director of the Shadelands Ranch Historical Museum; Howard Knight, Professor of Biological Sciences at Diablo Valley College; Betty Zilen, retired Mount Diablo School District science supervisor; and Ed Earl, Superintendent of the Mount Diablo State Park.
 Smoker was elected President of MDIA and Valle-Riestra Treasurer; Park Ranger Miles Standish was appointed Executive Secretary.

 The objectives of the organization, as formulated at the charter meeting, were, in brief :

 To promote the educational and interpretive activities of Mount Diablo State Park